carbon-design-system/carbon/.github/ISSUE_TEMPLATE/accessibility-issue--.md

 -->

+## Environment

+> Operating system

+> Browser

+> Automated testing tool and ruleset

+> Assistive technology used to verify

 ## Detailed description

-> Describe in detail the issue you're having.

-> Is this issue related to a specific component?
+> What version of the Carbon Design System are you using?

 > What did you expect to happen?

-What happened instead?
-What would you like to see changed?
+> What happened instead?

-> What browser are you working in?

-> What version of the Carbon Design System are you using?
+> What WCAG 2.1 checkpoint does the issue violate?

-> What offering/product do you work on?
-Any pressing ship or release dates we should be aware of?

 ## Steps to reproduce the issue